Back to School Picnic Potluck

 Welcome 2018-2019 Kinder Families!!!
 Please take a look here for your welcome packet and more info about the school.

-The PTA and staff of Starr King also put together a school parent handbook.
+The PTA and staff of Starr King have put together a school parent handbook (2017-18).
 It has calendars, phone numbers, staff lists, and general information about school procedures and policies.
 We hope you find it helpful!
+An updated version for 2018-19 will be available soon.

 “Non-Discrimination Policy: San Francisco Unified School District programs, activities, and practices shall be free from unlawful discrimination, harassment, intimidation, and bullying based on actual or perceived race, color, ancestry, national origin, ethnic group identification, age, religion, marital or parental status, physical or mental disability, sex, sexual orientation, gender, gender identity, or gender expression; or on the basis of a person’s association with a person or group with one or more of these actual or perceived characteristics.
 If you believe you have been subjected to discrimination, harassment, intimidation, or bullying, you should immediately contact the school site principal and/or Director of the Office of Equity (CCR Title 5 and Title IX Officer), Keasara (Kiki) Williams, at 415-355-7334 or firstname.lastname@example.org.
 A copy of SFUSD’s uniform complaint policy and SFUSD’s non-discrimination policy are available upon request.”